Guide to Meeting Your 401(k) Fiduciary Responsibilities

 You don’t have to pay a lot to get a quality 401(k) plan

-Betterment’s fees are well below industry average, and we always tell you what they are so there are no surprises for you—and more money working harder for your employees.
+Betterment’s 401(k) administration fees are one of the lowest in the industry, and we always tell you what they are so there are no surprises for you—and more money working harder for your employees.
 Plus, since we serve as both a 3(16) administrative fiduciary and 3(38) investment fiduciary, we can help limit your risk exposure so you can focus on running your business--not managing your plan.

 Why it’s important to fulfill your fiduciary duties

 Put simply, it’s incredibly important that you meet your 401(k) fiduciary responsibilities.
 Not only are your actions critical to your employees’ futures, but there are also serious consequences if you fail to fulfill your fiduciary duties.
 In fact, plan participants and other plan fiduciaries have the right to sue to correct any financial wrongdoing.
 If the plan is mismanaged, you face a two-fold risk: Civil and criminal action (including expensive penalties) from the government and the potentially high price of rectifying the issue.

 Under ERISA, fiduciaries are personally liable for plan losses caused by a breach of fiduciary responsibilities and may be required to: